Summer Maintenance Tips for School Playgrounds

 Once the inspection is complete, take note of all repairs that are needed so that these can be taken care of before the school year starts.

 Complete Playground Equipment Repairs as Soon as Possible

 If you find potential issues early on in the summer, try to have your repairs completed as soon as possible.
 Even minor problems with your playground equipment can lead to major danger for your students as they play.
 Give repair workers time to order new parts and complete the fix.
 Being proactive helps ensure all playground equipment repairs are complete before the school reopens.

 Address Storm Damage and Other Natural Hazards

 From furious thunderstorms to hurricane season, severe storms often roll through during the summer months.
-This type of weather may leave behind debris which could be hazardous, including large branches and fallen playground equipment.
+This type of weather may leave behind debris that could be hazardous, including large branches and fallen playground equipment.

-Even when there’s not a storm, new natural hazards can appear overnight which could cause harm to children.
-This includes:
+Even without a storm, new natural hazards can appear overnight, which could cause harm to children.
+These include: